r-mohanty/Super-Rez/README.md

+# Note

+Our public repository can be found at https://github.com/dustin-wu/Super-Rez

 # Credit Attribution

 In addition to owing inspiration to numerous papers as outlined in the Reference section of our report, We adapted the training procedure provided by the EDSR paper [1] to train our super-resolution network (cs143model.py), which was also inspired by the EDSR network.